 - Share your goals or vision.
 If you have a guiding goal or vision for life, you can communicate this in your introduction.
-“That’s one of the reasons I wrote this post.
-My goal in life is to…”
+“That’s one of the reasons we wrote this post.
+Our goal in life is to…”

 - Make a promise.
 A promise is a personal and attention-grabbing thing.
 Give your readers a promise, and it will secure their loyalty and their interest.
-“I promise that I’ll do my dead-level best to….”
+“We promise that we’ll do our dead-level best to….”

 Unique isn’t easy.
 But it’s worth it.